Epstein dated heiress at same time as Ghislaine Maxwell, court hears - updates

 Follow live updates on Ghislaine Maxwell’s trial

-The 11th day of proceedings is underway with Jeffrey Epstein’s executive assistant from 1996 to 2003 saying that she “highly respected” Ghislaine Maxwell and that she “looked up to her very much”.
+The 11th day of proceedings ended with Jeffrey Epstein’s executive assistant from 1996 to 2002 saying that she “highly respected” Ghislaine Maxwell and that she “looked up to her very much”.

+As the defence opened its case, the jury was told that Epstein was romantically involved with a wealthy Norwegian businesswoman while he was dating Ms Maxwell.

-Ms Maxwell’s attorneys have said they plan to call up to 35 witnesses.
+The socialite’s attorneys have said they plan to call up to 35 witnesses.

 Judge Alison Nathan said she, “after careful consideration,” has decided to not allow the defence to call three lawyers for anonymous witnesses to testify.